-Caesar dressing is known as being high in fat and calories, but making your own ensures that you can use healthier ingredients.
-No preservatives or additives plus it will keep in the refrigerator for about seven days.
+Caesar dressing is known as being high in fat and calories, but making your own ensures that you can use healthier ingredients and get the calorie count down as much as possible.
+No preservatives or additives, plus it will keep in the refrigerator for about seven days.
 Plan a few meals around this amazing dressing.

 Other veggies that taste great in this kale caesar wrap are: